Vulnerable

 High

-The career of a Postal Service Clerk is labeled as "Changing fast" because many of their routine tasks, like sorting mail and selling stamps, are being automated by machines and self-service kiosks.
-The U.
+The career of a Postal Service Clerk is labeled as "Vulnerable" because many of their core tasks, like sorting mail, weighing packages, and selling stamps, are increasingly handled by automated machines and kiosks.
+As these technologies continue to advance, clerks will find that these routine tasks require less human involvement.

 Read full analysis